onecot/onecot.github.io/README.md

-I appreciate you visiting my personal webpage.
+I hope you will take a sip to visit my webpage.